-At present, the UW Twin Registry is one of the largest twin registries in the United States with more than 8,000 twin pairs currently enrolled and as many as 100 new pairs added each month.
-The UW Twin Registry receives no direct support from government agencies but has successfully competed for multiple large Federal research grants, primarily from the National Institutes of Health, and from select private foundations.
+The UW Twin Registry began to enroll twin participants in 2002.
+Today there are more than 9,000 twin pairs enrolled in the Registry, and new twin pairs are added each month.
+The UW Twin Registry receives no direct support from state or federal agencies, but has successfully competed for multiple research grants, primarily from the National Institutes of Health and from select private foundations.

-Unfortunately, as valuable as the UW Twin Registry is, it is threatened by the uncertainty of Federal and private grant funding in the future.
-Thus, we are looking for ways to ensure the Registry’s long-term survival.
+Unfortunately, as valuable of a resource as the UW Twin Registry is, its future is threatened by the uncertainty of federal and private grant funding.
+We continue to look for ways to ensure the Registry’s long-term financial health.
 Below are ways you can support our important work:

 Click here to make a tax-deductible contribution to the UW Twin Registry through the University of Washington Foundation.
 Funds will be used to support our outreach efforts.